 - New Information: Information sufficient to alter a factual finding or recommendation not raised during Disciplinary Conference.

 - Error in Statement of Fact: Factual evidence or information that is inaccurate, misleading or misinterpreted.
-Due Process: Specific instances or conduct that the accused student claims resulted in a disciplinary process that was not conducted fairly.
+Due Process:

 - If the student does not appeal a suspension or recommended expulsion, then the suspension will be considered final.